 The Dashboard provides at-a-glance information on your Projects, Workspaces and status of Jobs, as well as a change log documenting updates in new versions of cryoSPARC.
 The header and footer contain links to Projects view, Workspaces, the Resource Manager and the identity of the current user.

 CryoSPARC organizes your workflow by Project, e.g, P1, P2, etc. Projects contain one or more Workspaces, which in turn house Jobs.
-Projects are strict divisions, in the sense that files and jobs from different projects are stored in different project directories, and jobs cannot be connected from one project to another.
-Workspaces, on the other hand, are intended simply to allow logical separation of jobs and workflows so that they can be more easily managed in a large project.
+Projects are strict divisions.
+Files and jobs from different projects are stored in different project directories, and jobs cannot be connected from one project to another.
+Workspaces on the other hand, allow for logical separation of jobs and workflows so that they can be more easily managed in a large project.
 Jobs can be connected across workspaces, and each job can belong to more than one workspace.

 - Navigate to the Projects view by clicking on the drawer icon on the header, or from the Projects button in the footer.

 - To create a project, press

 Nor click on the "+" on the header, which will bring up a modal window for the New Project details.